Optimization Area Perimeter Modeling

 There are many ways that students may approach this problem.
 Consider selecting and sequencing techniques when having students present their work.

-Overall, this problem consists of selecting a location to cut the wire, constructing a square from one piece and a circle from the other, and computing the area of each shape.
+Overall, this problem consists of selecting where to cut the wire, constructing a square from one piece and a circle from the other, and computing the area of each shape.

 Let be the distance from the left end of the wire as shown below.